antonspa/Holochain-Hub/README.md

 # Holochain-Hub
-Holochain Hub - gathering of ideas and best practices essential in creating physical Holochain co-work/co-create/co-living spaces.
+Gathering of ideas and best practices essential in creating physical Holochain co-work/co-create/co-living spaces.

 The idea originted in this forum thread https://forum.holochain.org/t/how-about-the-idea-of-holochainhubs/